Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 4

 for old Birdwood who has always

-kept me back.
+Kept me back.
 There is another

-letter for little Mademoiselle
+letter from little Mademoiselle

-Brisset.
-The Broche came &
+Brunet.
+The Bosche came &

 dropped Bombs on them & broke